jantielens/esp32-energymon-169lcd/docs/user/image-display.md

 | Upload buffer | Same as file size |
 | JPEG decoder working | ~4,000 |
 | **Peak usage** | **~10-60 KB** |

+**Strip uploads:** peak RAM usage is typically lower because the device only buffers one strip at a time.

 ## Troubleshooting